Buried by the Times: Reception

 Newspaper editor Seth Lipsky wrote: "The importance of Leff's book is in helping us to understand what happened so that we can be faster on our feet and avoid the same mistakes now that a new war against the Jews is under way and a new generation of newspaper men and women are on the story."

-Journalism professor Ron Hollander wrote that: "The strength of Leff's book is not merely documenting this failure story by story ... but to examine what led to it, thus honoring the fifth of the five "W's" of news coverage: Why?
-Leff has done ground-breaking research to present reporters' own pro-German biases; their personal self-consciousness about highlighting Jews; editors' indifference, if not hostility; their placing inexperienced reporters in key positions in Europe; and an over-reliance on having the government's imprimatur of veracity before reporting news of aktions and of the death camps ...
-While Leff undeniably proves that the Times's general failure to put the Holocaust on page one resulted from a timid self-consciousness over Jewish self-identity, her emphasis on front-page coverage as the only coverage that counts seems too narrow ...
+Journalism professor Ron Hollander wrote that: "While Leff undeniably proves that the Times's general failure to put the Holocaust on page one resulted from a timid self-consciousness over Jewish self-identity, her emphasis on front-page coverage as the only coverage that counts seems too narrow ...
 But despite such problems, Buried by the Times is admirably relentless in showing that ... the Times failed miserably in reporting the enormity of the Holocaust.
 More damning still, that failure seems intentional."

-However, American historian Pete Novick, writing in The Washington Post, criticized her approach.
+However, American historian Peter Novick, writing in The Washington Post, criticized her approach.
 "The tone of Leff's account is one of unremitting outrage.
 When The Times fails to report any Holocaust-related event, she is outraged.
-If the paper reports on it, she's outraged that the report isn't on the front page.
-When a Holocaust story is on the front page, she complains that it isn't high enough on the front page.
-When there is no editorial on some Holocaust-related subject, she is outraged, and if there is an editorial, she's outraged that it isn't the lead editorial.
-She is regularly outraged when either reportage or commentary, wherever placed, mentions not Jews alone but other victims as well.
+If the paper reports on it, she's outraged that the report isn't on the front page..She is regularly outraged when either reportage or commentary, wherever placed, mentions not Jews alone but other victims as well.
 When one item made clear that a majority of those killed at a certain locale were Jews, she complains that this was noted 'only once' in the story.
 All of this is so over-the-top as to verge on self-parody."